Harmonious Group Choreography with Trajectory-Controllable Diffusion: Experiments

 \subsection{Experimental Settings}

-\textbf{Implementation Details.} For the Dance-beat Navigator, the $\lambda_{v}=\lambda_{DistCon}=2$, and the hidden size of all module layers is set to 64.
+\textbf{Implementation Details.} For our Dance-Trajectory Navigator, the $\lambda_{v}=\lambda_{DC}=2$, and the hidden size of all module layers is set to 64.
 The Trajectory transformer, which is stacked with $M = 6$ transformer layers, is equipped with 8 heads of attention.
-Additionally, both the LSTM model and the Music-MLP consist of 3 layers each.
+The $\lambda_{\text {RFK}}=0.6$, $\lambda_{vel}=3$, the $\lambda_{joint}=0.6$, and the $\lambda_{contact }=10$.
+Both the LSTM model and the Music-MLP consist of 3 layers each.
 The Final-MLP processes the information passed to it through 4 layers, utilizing LeakyReLU non-linearity as the activation function.
 The sequence length $L = 120$, the hidden dimension is 512, with $N = 8$ layers and 8 heads of attention.
 We apply a 3-layer MLP as a Fusion Projection, followed by ReLU activation at each layer.
 Additionally, we stack $W = 3$ Concat Squash Linear with a hidden size of $d_{csl} = 128$ and $d_{ctx} = 512$.
 The entire framework was trained on 4 Nvidia 4090 GPUs for 3 days.
-We use a single 4090 GPU to train the Dance-Beat Navigator for 26 hours, utilizing batch sizes of 750, 400, 256, and 170 for 2, 3, 4, and 5 dancers, respectively.
-Similarly, the TCDiff model was trained on 4 NVIDIA 4090 GPUs for 1 day, employing batch sizes of 60, 53, 32, and 20, in that order.
+We use a single 4090 GPU to train the Dance-Trajectory Navigator for 26 hours, utilizing batch sizes of 750, 400, 256, and 170 for 2, 3, 4, and 5 dancers, respectively.
+Similarly, the TSDiff model was trained on 4 NVIDIA 4090 GPUs for 2 days, employing batch sizes of 60, 53, 32, and 20, in that order.

-\textbf{Dataset.} Our research builds upon the AIOZ-GDance dataset \cite{aioz}, an extensive repository of group dance performances comprising 16.7 hours of synchronized music and 3D multi-dancer motion data.
+\textbf{Dataset.} AIOZ-GDance dataset \cite{aioz} is an extensive repository of group dance performances comprising 16.7 hours of synchronized music and 3D multi-dancer motion data.
 This dataset encompasses a diverse array of over 4000 dancers, spanning 7 distinct dance styles and 16 music genres.
-We adhere to the dataset's prescribed training and testing partition in our experimental framework.

-\textbf{Compared methods.} To the best of our understanding, there's a scarcity of multi-dancer models proficient in generating more than two dancers.
-In our evaluation, we juxtapose our methodology with the leading benchmarks in the field, namely GDanceR \cite{aioz} and GCD \cite{gcd}.
-GDanceR, introduced alongside the AIOZ-GDance dataset, employs an auto-regressive model.
-On the other hand, GCD, the subsequent advancement, demonstrates the highest qualitative performance to date.
-Additionally, we incorporate EDGE \cite{edge}, the prevailing single-dancer model, to underscore the superiority of our approach.
+Following the partition setting \cite{aioz}. we randomly sample all videos into train, validation and test sets with 80\%, 10\% and 10\% of total videos, respectively.